massimilianobaldo/good-programmers/Report.md

 Moreover, it's possible to use some benefits from the underlying programming language.

-Some examples: it's feasible to control the execution flow with conditionals, create complex class or structure, wrap everything inside a script in order to automatize repetitive tasks, and so on.
+Some examples: it's feasible to control the execution flow with conditionals, use loops and cycles, create complex class or structure, wrap everything inside a script in order to automatize repetitive tasks, and so on.

 A more detail explanation is reported in the Pulumi's [site](https://www.pulumi.com/docs/intro/).